All About Nursing Instructors and Professors

 - Adjunct Instructor

-There were about 67,900 jobs for Nursing Instructor or Professor in 2016 (in the United States).
+In 2016, there was an estimated number of 67,900 jobs in the United States for Nursing Instructor or Professor.
 New jobs are being produced at a rate of 24% which is above the national average.
 The Bureau of Labor Statistics predicts 16,300 new jobs for Nursing Instructor or Professor by 2026.
-The BLS estimates 7,300 yearly job openings in this field.
+There will be an estimated 7,300 positions for Nursing Professor per year.

 The states with the most job growth for Nursing Professor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Alaska, Nebraska, or Maryland.
 These states have the worst job growth for this type of profession.